xrabohrok/WarMap/README.md

 ## What is this?

-In January 2021, Abaddon of Kill Six Billion Demons (KSBD) fame announced he would run a second Original Charater Tournament, [The War For Rayuba](https://killsixbilliondemons.com/war-for-rayuba-is-now-live/) .
-This OCT, instead of being a tournament bracket format, would instead have a wargame setup with a map and environments that must be accounted for.
-However, the multidimmensional aspect of this setup makes following along somewhat difficult.
+In January 2021, Tom Parkinson-Morgan/Abaddon of Kill Six Billion Demons (KSBD) fame announced he would run a second Original Character Tournament, [The War For Rayuba](https://killsixbilliondemons.com/war-for-rayuba-is-now-live/) .
+Instead of being a tournament bracket format, this OCT would instead have a wargame setup with a map and environments that must be accounted for.
+However, the additonal complexity of this setup makes following along somewhat difficult.

 This project has three goals:

-1. Make painfully obvious what happend, when, where, with who
+1. Make painfully obvious what happened, when, where, with who
 1. Track what you have read and what you still need to
 1. Archive in a usable and stable way the works that are generated from this OCT
     1. b.
 Encourage participants to put their comics in longer lasting locations